ashish-choudhari/weblog/_posts/2020-03-04-email-2-sms-for-specific-duration-of-day.md

 categories: [ SMS, python,email,sms_gateway ]
 image: assets/images/7.jpg
 ---
-> This blogg is under construction,there will be changes being updated as i add.
+> This blog is under construction,there will be changes being updated as i add.

 > Apologies for spelling  mistakes,sometimes i add/forget word in writing flow